mskian/electron-example/README.md

 # Electron Desktop APPlication

-Convert your website/blog into D Desktop Application Build using Electron (Currently Build Package for Available Linux Only soon for Windows)
+Convert your website/blog into Desktop Application Build using Electron (Currently Build Package for Available Linux Only soon for Windows)

 ## Requirements